Test Drive: Eve of Destruction

 Test Drive: Eve of Destruction (released as Driven to Destruction in Europe) is a 2004 racing video game developed by Monster Games and published by Atari Interactive for Xbox and PlayStation 2.
 The game has many North American races that include a figure 8 race, last man standing race, school bus races, demolition derby, and many more.

 Development

-The game was announced in April 2004, and PlayStation 2 and Xbox versions were announced in April and June of 2004, respectively, eventually releasing simultaneously on August 24, 2004.
+The game was announced in April 2004, and PlayStation 2 and Xbox versions were announced in April and June 2004, respectively, eventually releasing simultaneously on August 24, 2004.
 The PlayStation 2 version was then released in Australia on September 24, 2004, and in the United Kingdom on November 26, 2004.

 Reception

 Test Drive: Eve of Destruction received "average" reviews on both platforms according to the review aggregation website Metacritic.